mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 ObjectId
 :::::::::
-MongoDB collections always utilize a unique identifier they call an *ObjectId* to provide a bombproof, unique identifier for a single document in a collection.
-MongoDB automatically generates one id with the special name *_id* whenever a new document is added to a collection.
-An important thing to realize is two absolutely identical documents, which can readily be saved from a python dict or our Metadata container, can be saved to a collection and they will be treated as different because they will each get a different *_id* assigned.
+MongoDB collections always utilize a unique identifier they call an :code:`ObjectId` to provide a bombproof, unique identifier for a single document in a collection.
+MongoDB automatically generates one id with the special name :code:`_id` whenever a new document is added to a collection.
+An important thing to realize is two absolutely identical documents, which can readily be saved from a python dict or our Metadata container, can be saved to a collection and they will be treated as different because they will each get a different :code:`_id` assigned.
 That is good or bad depending on the perspective.
 It can be bad in an application where duplicates create a problem, but we assert that for most data processing it is a good thing.
 We contrast this with the experience we have had with relational